Get IRS Schedule C 1040 Form in PDF

 |---|---|

-| Purpose | The IRS Schedule C (Form 1040) is used by sole proprietors to report income and expenses from a business. |
+| Purpose | The IRS Schedule C (Form 1040) is used by sole proprietors to report income and expenses from their business activities. |

-| Filing Requirement | Individuals must file Schedule C if they have net earnings from self-employment of $400 or more. |
+| Filing Requirement | Individuals must file Schedule C if they have net earnings of $400 or more from self-employment. |

-| Deadline | Schedule C is typically due on April 15, coinciding with the individual tax return deadline. |
+| Due Date | Schedule C is typically due on April 15, coinciding with the federal income tax return deadline. |

 Key takeaways